Barbed Wire in Aphrodite’s Garden

 Stavros and Chris (On the Roof)

-[Stavros] “The English bashed me with rifle-butts and beat me with sticks.”
-With one arm Stavros gripped him, with the other Stavros slapped him, backhand, hard across the face.
+[Stavros] “The English beat me with sticks and bashed me with rifle-butts.”
+With one arm Stavros held him [Chris], with the other Stavros slashed him, backhand, across the face.
 One side, then the other, then another round.
 “Her father sleeps by an open window.
 You’ll fling the grenade into his bedroom.”
-Stavros slapped him again.
+Stavros slashed him again.
 “Are you paying attention to me?”

 Stavros (In the Hospital)